FlowFuse/website/src/blog/2024/04/node-red-dashboard-2-layout-navigation-styling.md

 The theme is a collection of colors that control the look and feel of the widgets, groups, and other elements on the page.

-In Dashboard 2.0, while adding a page ( ui-page ) we have to specify which theme it will use.
-By default, we have one default theme in dashboard 2.0.
-Additionally, we can add a new theme (ui-theme) where we need to specify colors and sizing.
+In Dashboard 2.0, when adding a page ( ui-page ) we can specify which theme it will use.
+By default, we have one theme in dashboard 2.0, we can add more themes using the Dashboard 2.0 side panel.

 ### Understanding theme properties

-In the theme (`ui-theme`) configuration, there are two main sections: colors and sizing.
+In the theme (`ui-theme`) configuration, there are two main sections:

-Within the color section, you'll need to specify colors for Navigation, primary elements, page background, group backgrounds, and outlines.
+- **Colors:** Specify colors for Navigation, primary elements, page background, group backgrounds, and outlines.

-In the sizing section, you'll define the gaps between groups, page padding, group outline radius, and gaps between widgets, all in pixels.
+- **Sizing:** Define the gaps between groups, page padding, group outline radius, and gaps between widgets, all in pixels.

 For additional information on the `ui-theme` settings, please refer to the [ui-theme documentation](https://dashboard.flowfuse.com/nodes/config/ui-theme.html).